Super Lawyers

 Finally, the plaintiff seeks compensatory damages resulting from the use of the defendants’ pressure cooker, which has caused the plaintiff to suffer from serious bodily injuries, medical expenses, physical pain, mental anguish, diminished enjoyment of life, and other damages.

-The potential settlement value of defective pressure cooker lawsuits depends primarily on the nature and severity of the physical injuries sustained by the plaintiff.
+The potential settlement amounts for a defective pressure cooker lawsuits depends primarily on the nature and severity of the physical injuries sustained by the plaintiff.
 The most common type of injury caused by pressure cooker explosions are thermal burns.
 The settlement value of burn injuries is dependent on the severity of the burn and the location of the burn.

 A typical 1st-degree burn injury in an auto accident case has an average settlement amount range between $25,000 to $75,000.
 These are not big claims.